Introduction

 The tradeoff: you're trading money for time and quality.
 Most DIY sites end up looking generic, converting poorly, and needing a proper rebuild within 18 months anyway.
 If generating leads is the goal, DIY usually costs more in the long run.

-A proper agency engagement includes strategy, design, development, SEO foundations, analytics setup, and a site built to convert — not just look good.
-At Over the Fold, our website projects start at $8,000 and typically land between $10,000 and $15,000 for a service business site with 8 to 15 pages.
+A proper agency engagement includes strategy, design, development, SEO foundations, analytics setup, and a site built to convert, not just look good.

 The tradeoff: higher upfront investment.
 But for a service business that closes even one client from their website per month, a $12,000 site pays for itself fast.